aQaTL/PodcastGet/README.md

 - [Python 3](https://www.python.org/) programming language (tested with version 3.6)
 - [feedparser](https://pypi.python.org/pypi/feedparser) python library (tested with version 5.2.1)
-- Wget (if you are running linux, you probably already have it installed)
+- Wget (if you are running Linux, you probably already have it installed)

 ## Creating config file